 Prior to this Standard, although AASB 1049 Whole of Government and General Government Sector Financial Reporting contained budgetary reporting requirements for the whole of government and GGS of the Australian Government and State and Territory Governments, there were no requirements in Australian Accounting Standards addressing budgetary reporting by other public sector entities.
-This Standard sets out budgetary reporting requirements for not-for-profit entities within the GGS of the Australian Government and State and Territory Governments, and relocates the corresponding budgetary reporting requirements for the whole of government and GGS of the Australian Government and State and Territory Governments from AASB 1049.
+This Standard sets out budgetary reporting requirements for not-for-profit entities within the GGS of the Australian Government and State and Territory Governments, and, together with AASB 2013-1 Amendments to AASB 1049 - Relocation of Budgetary Reporting Requirements, relocates the corresponding budgetary reporting requirements for the whole of government and GGS of the Australian Government and State and Territory Governments from AASB 1049.